diego0020/wave-sync/README.md

 # wave-sync

-A web version of wave length.
+An online version of wave length.

 Built using angular and firebase